Project 1882

 Fishes

-Fish bred in fish factories are subjected to significant suffering caused by overcrowding and lack of stimulation in enclosures, stress during handling and painful slaughter.
-Wild caught fish also experience suffering during capture and afterwards.
-The most common practice is to leave them to suffocate in the air, after being taken out of the water, or letting them die during gutting or cleaning while they are still fully conscious.
+Fish bred in fish factory farms are subjected to significant suffering caused by overcrowding and lack of stimulation in enclosures, stress during handling and painful slaughter.
+Wild caught fish also experience extreme suffering during capture and afterwards.
+The most common practice is to leave them to suffocate in the air, after being taken out of the water, or letting them die during gutting while they are still fully conscious.

 It doesn't have to be this way.
 Project 1882 works to increase awareness of the fact that fish are living, sentient beings.
 We advocate for strengthened animal welfare legislation for fish, both in Sweden and at the EU level.
 The legislation should be species-specific and cover the entire lifespan of the fish.
 The painful method of carbon dioxide stunning during slaughter must come to an end and even wild-caught fish should be protected by animal welfare laws.